Skip to contents

 • Optional when the provider uses form-body client authentication at the token endpoint (token_auth_style = "body", also known as client_secret_post) and use_pkce = TRUE.
 In that configuration, the secret is omitted only when it is empty.

 • Ignored for token-endpoint authentication when the provider uses token_auth_style = "public" (or the alias "none").
-Public auth sends client_id only and never sends client_secret, even if one is configured or picked up from OAUTH_CLIENT_SECRET.
+Public auth sends client_id only and never sends client_secret, even if one is configured explicitly.

 Note: If your provider issues HS256 ID tokens and id_token_validation is enabled, a non-empty client_secret is required for signature validation.